-The SON curriculum committee evaluates and makes recommendations on curricular issues for the undergraduate curriculum.
+The Division of Nursing Science curriculum committee evaluates and makes recommendations on curricular issues for the undergraduate curriculum.
 It also oversees the maintenance of the integrity of the undergraduate curriculum, assists in planning undergraduate curricular changes, monitors NCLEX issues in relation to the curriculum, and communicates all significant implementation and evaluation changes to appropriate campus faculty and administrators.
 One BSN student serves in an advisory capacity on the curriculum committee.